CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with Rust-specific error codes and terminology.
-The specific error codes (E0382, E0597, etc.) and Rust ownership concepts create a clear niche that wouldn't conflict with general coding or other language skills.
+The specific error codes (E0382, E0597, etc.) and Rust ownership concepts create a clear niche that wouldn't conflict with other skills.

 3 / 3